dylancicero/Federalist_Papers/README.md

 confidence <- correct/total
 confidence
 ```
+99.2% of test cases were correctly classified by the model

 In the final step, I assess the generalizability of the cross-validation results to classification of documents with unknown authorship.
-Here, I evaluate the Mahalanobis distance of the predicted results for papers with unknown authorship against the mahalanobis distance of the predicted results for test cases:
+Here, I evaluate the Mahalanobis Distance of the predicted results for papers with unknown authorship against the Mahalanobis Distance of the predicted results for test cases.
+If the difference in average Mahalanobis Distances is small, we could assume that the methodology is valid with high confidence:
 ```R
 # DETERMINE THE MEAN VECTOR AND COVARIANCE MATRIX SIGMA FROM EACH  OF THE SAMPLE DISTRIBUTIONS
 # Isolate the 2D data points (LD1, LD2) for each author